brunorabelo/DQN-Forex/readme.md

 - [ ] Add more reward types
 - [ ] Use more data
 - [ ] Use different window times
+- [ ] Use a set for testing and apply backtesting